 - Cathedral of St Michael and St George

 - Kwantu Private Game Reserve

-Grahamstown is full of fantastic guest houses to try, suiting all budgets.
-Here are some of our favourites:
+Grahamstown, South Africa is full of fantastic guest houses to try, suiting all budgets.
+Here are some of our favorites:

 This is a great festival for the whole family, with kid’s entertainment, street parades, live shows, film, music, local arts and crafts, the Marine ECO Village, and even a Whales and Wheels Classic Car Show!